fieldtrip/website/example/preproc/raw_meeg.md

     - /example/raw_meeg/
 ---

-# Getting started with reading raw EEG or MEG data

 In FieldTrip you first have to define the segments of data in which you are interested, i.e. the "trials".
 That is done using the **[ft_definetrial](/reference/ft_definetrial)** function.
 You can use the **[ft_definetrial](/reference/ft_definetrial)** function also to show a summary of all events on your data fil

     cfg = [];